xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 and evaluates them, stores the result and then passes through until all the expressions are resolved.

-I remember roughly writing this code, and I remember my main concern was just figuring out how the expressions and coverage regions worked.
+I remember roughly writing this code, and I remember my main concern was figuring out how the expressions and coverage regions worked.
 And that's why I did the big dumb-dumb.
 And dear reader if you want to take a guess you have until the next paragraph to finish making it before I start revealing.

 The entire issue is `pending_exprs.remove(index);`.
-With this line I remove an element from potentially the start of the vector, and then have to move every element back filling in the hole.
+With this line, I remove an element from potentially the start of the vector, and then have to move every element back filling in the hole.
 These expressions are also used to work out condition coverage.
-So the more boolean subconditions you have and the more branches in your code the more you likely have in a function.
+So the more boolean sub-conditions you have and the more branches in your code the more expressions you have in a function.
 I haven't attempted to prove it, but I feel the number of regions should correlate with the cyclometric complexity of a function.

-That aside there's two "easy" solutions for this:
+That aside there are two "easy" solutions for this:

-1. Try to iterate through the list in reverse order so hopefully you can remove from the back and significantly reduce copies
+1. Try to iterate through the list in reverse order so hopefully, you can remove from the back and significantly reduce copies
 2. Have a way to mark a vec element as done so you can skip it in the list and do no copies

-Intuitively, I feel that 1. has too much risk of still copying too much and causing a performance hit.
+Intuitively, I feel that 1. has too much risk of copying too much and causing a performance hit.
 So I went for 2.
-And to do this I just make the pending expression type an `Option` and set it to `None` instead of removing it.
+To do this I make the pending expression type an `Option` and set it to `None` instead of removing it.

-After this the while statement looks like:
+After this, the while statement looks like this:

 ```rust
 let mut index = 0;